wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **Q:**&ensp;Surely all avoidable violence should be avoided.
 And yet in India every holy man has his tiger, lion, leopard or antelope skin to sit on.

 **M:**&ensp;Maybe because no plastics were available in ancient times and a skin was best to keep the damp away.
 Rheumatism has no charm, even for a saint!
 Thus the tradition arose that for lengthy meditations a skin is needed.
-Just like the drum-hide in a temple, so is the antelope skin of a <span class=tooltip>Yogi<span class=tooltiptext>One who practices *yoga*.</span></span>.
+Just like the drum-hide in a temple, so is the antelope skin of a <span data-tippy-content="One who practices <em>yoga</em>.">Yogi</span>.
 We hardly notice it.

 **Q:**&ensp;But the animal had to be killed.